Helping Hoarders: How to Get their Space in Order

 How to Manage a Leaky Roof

 If water is seeping through your roof, don’t panic.
 Take action and win the battle!
-Here are some DIY tips that can help stop leaks in their tracks, and cut down on water damage.
+Here are some DIY tips on how to deal with a roof leak.

 Telltale Signs of a Leaky Roof